alexandrewolff/totem-dapp/README.md

 ### Import the components and the utils folders in your project

-You might have to edit the import paths
+You might have to edit the import paths.